The generalised energy identity and length of necks for $\varepsilon$-harmonic maps: Introduction

 where

-\end{theorem} We note here again that $r_{i,k}$ and $\omega_i$ are not uniquely defined and we further have an effect of the metric on the domain.
-This is because the parametrisation of the bubble affects the biharmonic energy.
+\end{theorem} We note here again that $r_{i,k}$ and $\omega_i$ are not uniquely defined however in this case our choice of $r_{i,k}$ affects $\mu_{i,k}$.
+We also have a term coming from the choice of isothermal coordinates.
+These occur, due to the fact that the parametrisation of the bubble affects the biharmonic energy.
 It is however easy to see that our choice does not change whether we have $\mu_i=0$ or not.

 This also implies a stronger a priori bound for $\varepsilon$-harmonic maps.
 In Lamm's construction of the bubbling procedure in \cite{Lamm_epsilon} he shows that $\frac{\varepsilon_k}{r_k^2}\rightarrow0$.
 As an immediate consequence of Theorem \ref{theorem: generalised EI epsilon} we can improve this to the following. \begin{corollary} In the setting of Theorem \ref{theorem: generalised EI epsilon} there exists $C\in(0,\infty)$ such that